RBVI/ChimeraX/docs/devel/tutorials/tutorial_presets.rst

 .. literalinclude:: ../../../src/examples/tutorials/tut_preset/bundle_info.xml
     :language: xml
     :linenos:
-    :emphasize-lines: 8-10,19-23,26-28,31-35,37-39
+    :emphasize-lines: 8-10,19-23,26-28,31-35,37-40

 The ``BundleInfo``, ``Synopsis``, ``Description`` and ``Category`` tags are changed to reflect the new bundle name and documentation (lines 8-10, 19-23, and 26-28).

-Since the preset uses functionality from the PresetMgr and Atomic bundles, the ``Dependencies`` section has been changed to reflect that (lines 31-35).
+Since the presets use functionality from the PresetMgr and Atomic bundles, the ``Dependencies`` section has been changed to reflect that (lines 31-35).

-The ``Providers`` section on lines 37-39 informs ChimeraX that this bundle defines one preset named "thin sticks" and that the preset's category is "small molcule" for organizing it in the Presets menu and for the ``category`` argument of the
+The ``Providers`` section on lines 37-40 informs ChimeraX that this bundle defines two presets, named "thin sticks"  and "ball and stick", and that their category is "small molcule" for organizing them in the Presets menu and for the ``category`` argument of the
 `preset command <../../user/commands/preset.html>`_.
 More details about the ``Providers`` section for presets can be found